savoga/data-challenge-anomaly-detection/README.md

 # Data Challenge - Anomaly Detection

 This is a university project in the form of a data challenge that I did during my data science degree at Télécom Paris.
+This readme summarizes my progress throughout the analysis.
+For the exact progress, see the notebook file.

 ## Context